gangstead/hapi-crud-promise/README.md

 ```

 ### Contributing
 Contributors wanted.
 If you are looking for a way to help out browse the [Help Wanted](https://github.com/gangstead/hapi-crud-promise/labels/help%20wanted) issues and find one that looks good to you.
-If you have an idea to make hap-crud-promise better submit a pull request.
+If you have an idea to make hapi-crud-promise better submit a pull request.
 #### Pull Request Checklist
 Checklist for submitting a pull request:
 - [ ] `npm run test` - Unit tests must pass